Effective June 22, 2023.

 Chicago, IL 60606

-We also welcome users' requests not to receive certain forms of communication from AHA and third parties and not to have certain information shared with nonaffiliated third parties.
-If you prefer that we not disclose your personally identifiable information to nonaffiliated third parties, you may request us not to make those disclosures (except as required by law) by contacting us as described above.
+We also welcome users’ requests not to receive certain forms of communication from AHA and third parties and not to have certain information shared with nonaffiliated third parties.
+If you prefer that we not disclose your Personal Information to nonaffiliated third parties, you may request us not to make those disclosures (except as required by law) by contacting us as described above.
 If you elect to opt out of certain disclosures, we may not be able to offer you certain services and products.
-Please note that personally identifiable information does not include publicly available information that is lawfully made available to the general public from federal, state or local government records, widely distributed media or disclosures to the general public required by law.
+Please note that Personal Information does not include publicly available information that is lawfully made available to the general public from federal, state or local government records, widely distributed media or disclosures to the general public required by law.